CharifGh/3min1/README.md

     - depthfirstcombis, which is a depth first search that first starts by pruning to decrease the state-space and then makes connections based on combinations of houses and batteries.

+Repository contains following files:

+- Code: folder contains all the algorithms classes and visulasation code.

+- Algorithms: folder contains the used algorithms

 *the experimental folder contains algorithms that have a strong logical foundation but did not produce valid results*

 *not_for_grading folder contains algorithms which should not be graded*

+- Classes: folder contains all the classes we have used.

+- Visualastion: folder contains all code for visualisations.

+- Data: folder contains all data for districts to be implemented.

+- Docs: folder contains json output file.

+- Images: folder contains all images used in Readme.

+- Uml's: folder contains uml file used in Readme.

+- Visuals: folder contains all visual data and graphs.